ximplementation/ximplementation/README.md

 It has two core annotations:

 * `@Implementor`
-This annotation indicates that the class is an implementation of some classes, just as the 'implements' and 'extends' keywords.
+This annotation is annotated on class, indicating that the class is an implementation of some classes, just as the `implements` and `extends` keywords.

 * `@Implement`
-This annotation indicates that the method is an implementation method, just as the '@Overriden' annotation.
+This annotation is annotated on method in `@Implementor` class, indicating that the method is an implement method, just as the `@Overriden` annotation.

 ## Example
 Suppose there is an interface: